Loading...

 What do you do when a key member of the team decides to resign?
 Do you counter offer with the aim of retaining them?
 Or should you think more strategically before making a counter offer?

 A natural reaction to a resignation is to quickly prepare a counter offer.
-Losing a valued member of the team could cause issues with clients, and recruitment can be a time-consuming and costly process.
+Losing a valued member of the team can cause issues with clients, unsettle and put pressure on the remaining team, and recruitment can be a time-consuming and costly process.
 But, at the same time, it’s important to look at the situation from all angles and make a considered decision before presenting a counter offer.

-Any offer made should take into consideration the reasons for leaving.
 If you can’t directly address the issues – for instance, if it’s about not getting on with other people or not enjoying the working environment – there’s probably no point and accepting the resignation will be the only solution.
-However, if a pay rise, promotion or benefits might resolve the situation, there is the potential to put an offer on the table.

 Learn from the experience